dky/pomodoro.sh/README.md

 ## Features

-Outputs to a `pomodoro.log` in the current directory so you can see what you've done for today.
+- Outputs to a `pomodoro.log` in the current directory so you can see what you've done for today.
+- After 4 short Pomodoros you'll get prompted for a long break automatically without breaking your work flow on a task.

 ## Underlying principles
 ## There are six steps in the original technique: